 There is a lot for you and kids to enjoy at Parken Zoo in Eskilstuna.
 The animals are divided into the countries and continents of origin; Australia, Africa, Asia (very large Komodo Dragon is star attraction) and South America.
 As well as attractions; World of Knowledge, an amusement park, aqua park and children’s zoo.
 There is accommodation available within the zoo ground.

 Orsa Grönklitt Bear Park

-The Orsa Grönklitt Bear Park in Orsa in central Sweden is Europe’s largest bear park.
+The Orsa Grönklitt Bear Park (Orsa Rovdjurspark) in Orsa in central Sweden is Europe’s largest bear park.
 The main attractions here are ‘Polar World’ (world’s biggest polar bear facility), ‘Leopard Center’ and ‘Tiger World’.
 The animals here include the big four Nordic predators; the brown bear, wolverine, wolves and lynx, as well as polar bears (no, they are not native to Sweden), snow leopard, Persian leopard and several other endangered species.
 Other brilliant stuff here includes meeting the caretakers of the animals, the bear fishing activities and guided tours of the park.

 Ölands Zoo and Fun Park